Stephan Weil

 Stephan Weil (born 15 December 1958) is a German politician and the leader of the Social Democratic Party in Lower Saxony.
 On 20 January 2013, the SPD and the Green party won the 2013 Lower Saxony state election by one seat.
 On 19 February 2013, he was elected Minister President of Lower Saxony with the votes of SPD and Alliance '90/The Greens.

 From 1 November 2013 until 31 October 2014 he was President of the Bundesrat and ex officio deputy to the President of Germany.
 In November 2017, he was again elected Minister President with the votes of SPD and CDU.

 Early life and education

 Weil has lived in Hanover since 1965, where he completed the abitur at the Kaiser-Wilhelm-Gymnasium.
 After his mandatory community service in 1978 he began a law degree in Göttingen, which he finished with his first state examination in 1983.
-He then worked as a lawyer in Hanover, and later a public prosecutor and judge in the Lower Saxony ministry of justice.
+He then worked as a lawyer in Hanover, and later became a public prosecutor and judge.
 In 1994, Weil became a member of the ministerial council of Lower Saxony.